-Howard graduated from Drew University Cum Laude, with Distinguished Honors in Political Science.
-At age 20 while in college, he became one of the youngest persons ever to publish a law review article.
+Mr. Gutman graduated from Drew University Cum Laude, with Distinguished Honors in Political Science.
+At age 20, while still an undergraduate, he became one of the youngest persons ever to publish a law review article.
 He went on to the University of Michigan Law School, where he served as a Senior Editor on the Journal of Law Reform.

-He first worked at the Wall Street law firm of Haight Gardner Poor & Havens, a premier international law firm.
+Mr. Gutman first worked at the Wall Street law firm of Haight Gardner Poor & Havens, a premier international law firm.
 He then went on to Hellring Lindeman Goldstein & Siegel where he worked under the former United States Attorney for New Jersey.
 Thereafter, he became part of the commercial litigation team at Hannoch Weisman, then the second largest firm in New Jersey.
 With the opportunity to handle a case featured in national media, he started his own firm and has been a trial attorney for over 20 years.
+Legal Assistant Amy Schneider is a graduate of Princeton University and MIT.

 Published Lemon Law Verdicts and Awards